Sephardic Bnei Anusim: Takkanah prohibition on conversions in Latin America

-The major factor impeding reversions, however, stems from a takkanah, or Jewish religious community edict, which was decreed in 1927 in Argentina and later adopted by almost all the normative Jewish communities in Latin America.
+However, the major factor impeding reversions stems from a takkanah, or Jewish religious community edict, which was decreed in 1927 in Argentina and later adopted by almost all the mainstream Jewish communities in Latin America.
 This was done at the request of recently arrived immigrant Eastern Sephardim from Syria.
-The normative Jewish community in Argentina (composed of a Syrian Sephardim minority and a European Ashkenazim majority, who were made up of 20th-century immigrants) ruled in the takkanah that, to combat the high rate of assimilation of the relatively newly formed Argentine Jewish community of that time, and their intermarriage with to gentiles, the local normative Jewish communities would not support conversion of gentile spouses, suspicious that they were insincere.
+The mainstream Jewish community in Argentina (composed of a Syrian Sephardim minority and a European Ashkenazim majority, who were made up of 20th-century immigrants) ruled in the takkanah that, to combat the high rate of assimilation of the relatively newly formed Argentine Jewish community of that time, and their intermarriage with to gentiles, the local mainstream Jewish communities would not support conversion of gentile spouses, suspicious that they were insincere.
 Conversions in Argentina were prohibited "until the end of time".

 The takkanah was directed against gentiles of no historical Jewish ancestry.
-But the takkanah has been applied to all conversions, and thus have prevented any of the Sephardic Bnei Anusim in Argentina (and later in other countries in Latin America) who may want to formally convert (or return) to Judaism.
+But the takkanah has been applied to all conversions, and thus has prevented any of the Sephardic Bnei Anusim in Argentina (and later in other countries in Latin America) who may want to convert (or return) to Judaism formally.

 The takkanah was intended to combat what some of the community and rabbinate considered high rates of insincere conversions being performed solely to enable intermarriages of Jews to gentiles.
 Because sometimes such converts and their children did not fully embrace Judaism, there were net losses to the Jewish population.